 The top dark grey panel which starts at the 3 lines at the top left of your screen.

-This is were you can access your profile picture, go to your canvas, set up your new machine, calibrate it, and access cricut access among other things.
+This is where you can access your profile picture, go to your canvas, set up your new machine, calibrate it, and access Cricut access among other things.

 I won’t be going into much detail here!
 Just explore and enjoy getting to know your space:) Then going across the top you have the title of your piece, my projects, save, and make it.